Skip to Content

 5. Climb a Volcano

 Mount Liamuiga, the island’s dormant volcano, last had a pop over 200 years ago.
-If you’ve got the energy for the three hour hike you’ll be rewarded with epic views over the island and a peep into the ‘Giant’s Salad Bowl’ – the foliage-filled mile-wide crater at the summit.
+If you’ve got the energy for the three hour hike you’ll be rewarded with epic views from the island’s highest point.
+Take a peep into the ‘Giant’s Salad Bowl’ – the foliage-filled mile-wide crater at the summit.
 This is probably one of the most energetic things to do in St Kitts.

 6. Get Fortified at Brimstone Hill Fortress

-A St Kitts sightseeing tour with a local guide will immerse you into the culture and history of the fortress
+A St Kitts sightseeing tour with a local guide will immerse you into the culture and history of this beautifully preserved fortress.
+The fortifications were designed by British Army engineers then built and maintained by enslaved Africans.

 brimstone-hill-fortress-st-kitts